ACLS Provider Course

 Asystole is a shockable rhythm during cardiac arrest.

-What is the recommended initial dose of amiodarone in cardiac arrest?
+What is the most common reversible cause of cardiac arrest?

 Which rhythm is shockable in cardiac arrest?